khakhalin/Dynamic-clamp-2018/reviews and responses.md

 > Is the dynamic clamp current injection protocol mimicking the physiological synaptic input?
 This should be stated.

-We added this statement to the sentence: "...counted spikes produced during dynamic clamp in response to simulated synaptic conductances of different durations and amplitudes (Figure 1B), **mimicking synaptic conductances typically observed in tadpole brains (see Methods)**"
+We updated the next sentence, by adding a reference to it: "We used conductances of 4 different durations (100, 200, 500, and 1000 ms), and 3 different amplitudes (peak conductances of 0.2, 0.5, and 1.0 nS), matching the range of synaptic currents observed in tectal circuits in vivo (Xu et al. 2011; Khakhalin et al. 2014; Ciarleglio et al. 2015; see Methods)."

 > - I think the experiment in this study is pretty straightforward, but the description of the results is not.
 As far as I can tell, tadpoles were exposed to different stimuli (flash,